inoxlang/inox/docs/builtin.md

 ```
 ### fs.get_tree_data

-the fs.get_tree_data function takes a directory path argument and returns a %udata value  thats contains the file hiearachy of the passed directory.
+The fs.get_tree_data function takes a directory path argument and returns a %udata value  thats contains the file hiearachy of the passed directory.

 **examples**